arangodb/docs/arangograph/backups.md

 There are two ways to create backups.
 Create periodic backups using a **Backup policy**, or create a backup manually.
-Both ways allow you to create backups in multiple regions as well.
+Both ways allow you to create [backups in multiple regions](#multi-region-backups) as well, if your organization belongs to the Enteprise tier.

 ### Periodic backups